betrybe/eslint-config-trybe/README.md

 npm login
 ```

-If you're not in our organization, reach us at #func-curriculo:
+If you're not in our organization, reach us at #curriculo-suporte:

 2. Install the packages